kentkartlab/kk-date/README.md

 | Test 28 | `25 апрель 2025`                | Test 28: Russian Date Format       | 23.975       | unsupported   | unsupported   | 100%            |

 Average Speed Improvement: 89.05% faster than other libraries

+### Disclaimer;
+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+Use of the kk-date package is at your own risk.
+The maintainers and contributors do not guarantee that the package will function without errors or produce accurate results in all scenarios.
+In no event shall the authors or contributors be held liable for any damages, losses, or issues arising from the use of this package.